marcoreps/lumos_RE/README.md

 This will mercilessly start whatever file is "armed", so make sure there are no eyes or flammables in the working volume.

+Replacing the G-code file on disk is not enough: We must load/arm that file before start, otherwise a previous job can run.
+The working sequence is:

+1. Upload `/mnt/SDCARD/data/printing/gcode.gc`.
+2. POST `/process/fileupload_via_ftp` with the file's uppercase MD5 and the arming payload used in `engrave_MOPA_mode.py`.
+3. POST `/process/start` (or press the physical start button).

 ---

 # GPIO notes